Employment Accommodations

 If you are pregnant or are recovering from childbirth, you may be entitled to a reasonable accommodation to allow you to perform the essential functions of your job.
 Some examples are:

-Religious accommodations are coordinated through the Office of Equal Opportunity under the college’s Equal Opportunity Policy.
+Religious accommodations are coordinated through the Office of Equal Opportunity under the university’s Equal Opportunity Policy.

 Need Help?